Topological T-duality for Stacks using a Gysin Sequence: Introduction

 Topological T-duality is a recent theory inspired by the theory of T-duality in String Theory.
 Principal circle (and torus) bundles with a class in $H^3$ of the total space of the bundle possess an unusual symmetry, namely, from this data it is possible to naturally construct {\em T-dual} bundles which are also principal circle bundles over the same base with a class in $H^3$ of the total space of the T-dual bundle (See Ref.\ \cite{MRCMP, Bunke} for examples).

 In Refs.\ \cite{Bunke1,Bunke2}, the authors generalize Topological T-duality to principal bundles of topological stacks (see Refs.\ \cite{Bunke1,Noohi1, Noohi2, Heinloth} for an introduction) $\E \to \Y$ with an $S^1$-gerbe $\G$ on the stack $\E$.
 The authors show that in such a situation, the T-dual exists and is also a principal bundle of stacks together with a gerbe on it.
-Since this result applies to stacks, it applies to spaces with circle group actions which are not necessarily free and, in particular, to semi-free $S^1$-spaces.
+It was argued in Ref.\ \cite{Bunke2} that since the T-dual exists for principal bundles of stacks, it should be possible to compute the T-dual of spaces with circle group actions which are not necessarily free.
+In this paper we study the Topological T-dual of several classes of spaces with a non-free circle action.

 A brief outline of the paper is as follows: In Ref.\ \cite{Pande} the T-duals of some semi-free $S^1$-spaces were derived using $C^{\ast}$-algebraic techniques.
 In Ref.\ \cite{MaWu} a general formalism using the Borel construction was used to derive the T-dual of any semi-free $S^1$-space.
 Neither of these constructions used stack theory, and it would be interesting to compare the T-duals obtained using all three theories.
 In Sec.\ (\ref{secComp}) below, we attempt to do this in a simple example.